tav/gitfund/mvp/app/page/help.md

 Given that open source is a global phenomena, we'll try as much as possible to eventually support every country out there.
-If we don't support a country, then it will be primarily due to one of two reasons:
+If we don't support a country, then it will be primarily due to one of three reasons:

+* It's not supported by third-party payment processing services that we depend on.

 * It's on an economic sanctions list of some kind.